getsolus/help-center-docs/docs/packaging/package.yml.md

 # `package.yml`

 Each package is generated from a single build file named `package.yml`.
-This provides all of the required metadata for the package manager, plus the packaging steps involved to produce a package.
+This file is sometimes also called a "recipe" since it provides steps for building a package.
+It provides all of the required metadata for the package manager, plus the packaging steps involved to produce a package.
 This file follows the YAML specification.

 ## Format